 Westminster Bridge.
 Wed 8 Jul 2015

 A cyclist pulls up his front wheel as he jumps

-his way blocked ny the DPAC banner
+off, his way blocked ny the DPAC banner

-Disabled People Against the Cuts block traffic on Westminster Bridge
+Disabled People Against the Cuts block traffic on Westminster

 The protesters walked on to the roadway on the bridge with their

 and held it on the embankment wall facing the Houses of Parliament.

 They then brought it up onto the bridge, where it stretched the whole

-it towards Parliament Square.
+marching with it towards Parliament Square.